 Obesity poses a serious risk to health.
-This review gives an introduction to, and taster of, our newly launched Nursing Times Learning unit on obesity management in adults
+This article is an introduction to, and taster of, our online learning unit on obesity management in adults

 Citation: Brown J (2012) Managing obesity in adults.
 Nursing Times [online]; 108: 48, 18-19.

 Author: Jenny Brown is honorary clinical research fellow, Centre for Obesity Research and Epidemiology, Robert Gordon University, Aberdeen.

 - This article has been double-blind peer reviewed

 - Scroll down to read the article or download a print-friendly PDF including any tables and figures (if the PDF fails to fully download please try again using a different browser)

 Obesity is viewed by some as simply a cosmetic problem; in reality it is a serious health issue.
 In England, it is estimated that 47% of males and 36% of females will be obese by 2025, and this will rise to 60% of males and 50% of females by 2050 (Butland et al, 2007).

 The many serious health consequences of obesity are already creating a huge burden on NHS resources, which can only increase as the number of people who are obese rises.
 National guidelines on conditions such as heart disease and type 2 diabetes recommend that obesity be tackled as part of treatment and as a preventive intervention.

 Primary care nurses, especially those involved in managing long-term conditions, and nurses involved in health promotion are particularly well placed to address obesity.